ARRTOC: Adversarially Robust Real-Time Optimization and Control: Results and Discussion

 where, as before, $\boldsymbol{\Delta}\mathbf{x} = [\Delta x, \Delta y]^T \in \mathbb{R}^2$, are the possible implementation errors of the system.
 Most importantly, we define $\Gamma_x = 0.4$ and $\Gamma_y = 0.15$.
 This encodes the idea that we wish to find set-points which are more robust to perturbations in state $x$ than state $y$.
 The results of solving this new robust problem are depicted in Figure \ref{fig:illustrative_objective_5}.
 The blue cross represents the global optimum of the nominal problem.
 The red cross represents the first adversarially robust optimum from Figure \ref{fig:illustrative_objective_1} found using the uncertainty set defined in equation (\ref{eq:illustrative_uncertainty_set}) with the neighbourhood of the point represented as a purple hue.
-Notice that the neighbourhood defines a circle with a radius of $\Gamma = 0.3$.
 The new adversarially robust optimum found using the general definition of the uncertainty set as per equation (\ref{eq:illustrative_general_uncertainty_set}), is represented as a black cross.
 Its neighbourhood is represented as a white hue which in this case takes the shape of an ellipsis with semi-axis lengths of $\Gamma_x = 0.4$ and $\Gamma_y = 0.15$.
-Notice that the new adversarially robust optimum set-point is tailored to the specific maximum level of perturbations expected for each of the states individually thus adapting the level of conservativeness to each of these states.
-This insight finds practical application in section \ref{rd:evaporator}, where we discover that the adopted multi-loop control strategy imparts asymmetrical effects of disturbances on individual states, thus requiring the more general definition of equation (\ref{eq:ellipsis_uncertainty_set}).
+Notice that the new adversarially robust optimum set-point is tailored to the specific maximum level of perturbations expected for each of the states individually.
+This insight finds practical application in section \ref{rd:evaporator}.